yiyeChen/pytorch_6dof-graspnet/graspnet_6dof/CodeNote.md

 The required inputs, as in the ```GraspNetModel.set_inputs``` method, are:

 - ```pc```: The point cloud. **Note: It duplicate the object point cloud to have the shape (*N_gpo*, N_obj_pc, 3)**
   - [x] In which frame?
 High chance is camera.
 Confirmed!
+  - [ ] Content.
+Only the object or object + table? - Object only
   - [x] Preprocess from the dataloader side?
 Some in the ```change_object_and_render``` functtion
     - ```apply_dropout``` - Seem to drop some points, but not applied given the parameter setting
     - Get fixed point number (1024)
     - Centeralize

 - ```grasp_rt```: The ground truth grasps (positive).
   - [x] What is the format?  (*N_gpo*, 16), where 16 is the vectorized homogeneous transformation matrix
     -  It's set to have a fixed number of grasps/object *N_gpo = 64*.
 If the number of the grasp cluster is smaller than that number, then sample with put back.
   - [x] Relate to what frame?
 Camera